The Portrait (short story): Part I

-However, Chartkov's plans quickly go up in smoke, and instead he uses his riches on lavish items and an ad in the papers.
+However, Tchartkoff 's plans quickly go up in smoke, and instead he uses his riches on lavish items and an ad in the papers.
 He soon uses his new apartment on Nevsky Prospect to host the customers brought in by the ad.
-At first, Chartkov attempts to paint his subjects in his own style, as his mentor had advised, but he soon falls into more “fashionable” styles in order to keep his customers happy.
+At first, Tchartkoff attempts to paint his subjects in his own style, as his mentor had advised, but he soon falls into more “fashionable” styles in order to keep his customers happy.
 Though his “doorbell was constantly ringing,” his art becomes choked, and he resorts to “the general color scheme that is given by rote.”
 His reputation spreads and he is showered with countless compliments and immense wealth, but as the narrator remarks: “fame cannot give pleasure to one who did not merit it but stole it.”

-Many years pass, and Chartkov achieves such a high reputation he is asked by the Academy of Arts to examine the work of another prominent artist, one who devoted his life to studying art in Italy.
+Many years pass, and Tchartkoff achieves such a high reputation he is asked by the Academy of Arts to examine the work of another prominent artist, one who devoted his life to studying art in Italy.
 When Chartkov arrives at the gallery, he is struck by the painting, which he describes as “pure, immaculate, beautiful as a bride.”
-In this artist's work Chartkov realizes what he missed out on and is so struck he bursts into tears and flees the gallery.
+In this artist's work Tchartkoff realizes what he missed out on and is so struck he bursts into tears and flees the gallery.